Murder of Phoenix Netts: Discovery

 The investigation began after a member of the public reported their suspicions to police about a car being driven erratically on the A4136 road near Coleford in the Forest of Dean.
 Police located the car a short while later and they spoke to two people.
 Two suitcases containing human remains were found, two people arrested, and a vehicle seized.
-The remains were found around 11:30pm.
+The remains were found on 12 May 2020, around 11:30pm.

 Search

 A search began of Stowfield quarry and the village of Staunton.
 There was a large police presence in the area, a police helicopter and several roads were closed.

 The A4136 was closed between Monmouth and Coleford and closures were expected to remain until Friday 15 May 2020.

-On 15 May 2020 police searched properties in Wolverhampton and Birmingham as well as using DNA tests to identify the victim.
+On 15 May 2020, police searched properties in Wolverhampton and Birmingham as well as using DNA tests to identify the victim.

 Police statements

 Detective chief inspector John Turner, the senior investigating officer, said "The nature of this incident is distressing and we’re working around the clock to fully understand what has happened.
 Someone’s life has been lost and our priority is to identify the victim and get answers for her family.
 Searches have taken place in the surrounding area for evidence-gathering and no remains have been found as part of these searches.
 Our major crime investigation team is working in collaboration with the West Midlands police homicide team to carry out further enquiries."

-On 14 May 2020 a Gloucestershire police spokesman said "Officers have been granted a 36-hour magistrates’ extension to continue questioning two people who were arrested on suspicion of murder.
+On 14 May 2020, a Gloucestershire police spokesman said "Officers have been granted a 36-hour magistrates’ extension to continue questioning two people who were arrested on suspicion of murder.
 Overnight a 12-hour custody extension had been granted for both the woman aged in her 20s and from Birmingham and the man aged in his 30s and from Wolverhampton.
 The further 36-hour extension was granted at around midday today and means they can remain in custody for further questioning.
 Due to the ongoing investigation, road closures and scene guards are likely to remain in place.
 Gloucestershire constabulary would like to thank local residents and those impacted by the cordons for their patience during this time."

 On 15 May 2020, Gloucestershire police said "A postmortem examination yesterday was found to be inconclusive and further examinations are ongoing to establish the cause of death.
 DNA testing is also ongoing to identify the female victim.
 Searches have continued today around the area of Stowfield Quarry, near Coleford, and some road closures remain in place in the surrounding area.